shoejunk/stk-json/README.md

 How to build the project:
 - Run "cmake --build" from the directory.
-The executable will be locted in "build\Deubg\Json.exe"
+The executable will be located in "build\Deubg\Json.exe"